SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 | Undo | Undo last action |
 | Redo | Redo action |

-!!!note
+!!! note
     If blocks in the playbook have missing configuration, an alert stating the number of errors will show in the left of the graph area.

 The playbook run view adds color to the playbook blocks and nodes to highlight the status of the run.